History of Walmart: 1960s and 1970s

-By 1977, Walmart expanded into Illinois and made its first corporate acquisition, assuming ownership and operation of the Mohr-Value stores, which operated in Missouri and Illinois.
+By 1977, Walmart expanded into Illinois and made its first corporate acquisition, assuming ownership and operation of 16 Mohr-Value stores, which operated in Missouri and Illinois.
 This was followed by the acquisition of the Hutcheson Shoe Company in 1978.
-In the same year Walmart also branched out into several new markets, launching its pharmacy, auto service center, and jewelry divisions.
+In the same year, Walmart also branched out into several new specialty divisions, creating its first wholly-owned pharmacies, auto service centers, and jewelry departments.

 1980s and 1990s

 In 1981, Walmart expanded into the southeastern US market, opening stores in Alabama, Georgia and South Carolina, and acquiring 92 Kuhn's Big K stores.
 They expanded into Florida and Nebraska in 1982.

 In April 1983, the company opened its first Sam's Club store, a membership-based discount warehouse club, in Midwest City, Oklahoma.
 They also expanded into Indiana, Iowa, New Mexico, and North Carolina and implemented "people greeters" in all of their stores.
 The first stores opened in Virginia in 1984.

 In 1985, with 882 stores with sales of $8.4 billion and 104,000 associates, the company expanded into Wisconsin and Colorado, and the first stores opened in Minnesota in 1986.

 By the company's 25th anniversary in 1987, there were offices to track inventory, sales, and send instant communication to their stores.
 Continuing their technological upgrades, they had equipped 90% of their stores with barcode readers by 1988, to further assist in keeping track of their large inventory.

 In February 1988, company founder Sam Walton stepped down as chief executive officer, and David Glass was named to succeed him.
 Walton remained on as Chairman of the Corporate Board of Directors, and the company also restructured their senior management positions, elevating a cadre of executives to positions of greater responsibility.

 Also in 1988, the first Wal-Mart Supercenter was opened in Washington, Missouri.
-The supercenter concept features everything contained in an average Walmart discount store, in addition to a tire and oil change shop, optical center, one-hour photo processing lab, portrait studio, and numerous alcove shops such as banks, cellular telephone stores, hair and nail salons, video rental stores, and fast food outlets.
+The supercenter concept features everything contained in an average Walmart discount store, in addition to a tire and oil change shop, optical center, one-hour photo processing lab, portrait studio, and numerous alcove shops such as banks, cellular telephone stores, hair and nail salons, video rental stores, and fast-food outlets.

 By 1988, Wal-Mart was the most profitable retailer in the United States, though it did not outsell K-Mart and Sears in terms of value of items purchased until late 1990 or early 1991.

 By 1988, Walmart was operating in 27 states, having expanded into Arizona, Michigan, Ohio, West Virginia, New Jersey, and Wyoming.
 By 1990, they expanded into California (which marked Walmart officially becoming a fully nationwide retailer), Nevada, North Dakota, Pennsylvania, South Dakota, and Utah.
-The Walmart Visitor's Center also opened this year on the site of Sam Walton's original store.
+The Walmart Visitor Center also opened this year on the site of Sam Walton's original store.

 The 1990s saw an era of furious growth on an unprecedented scale and the incorporation of several new ideas and technology into the business.